 The installer for the AuthPoint Gateway is available on the Downloads page in the AuthPoint management UI.

 The Logon app is used to require authentication when users log on to a computer or server.
 This includes protection for RDP and RD Gateway.
-There are two parts to the Logon app: the application you install on a computer or server and the resource you configure in AuthPoint.
+There are two parts to the Logon app: the agent you install on a computer or server and the resource you configure in AuthPoint.

 With the AuthPoint ADFS agent, you can add multi-factor authentication (MFA) to ADFS for additional security.
 To configure MFA for ADFS, you must have the AuthPoint Gateway installed.